sensiloles/telegram-bot-stack/README.md

 - ✅ Tests on Python 3.9, 3.10, 3.11, 3.12
 - ✅ Code linting with Ruff
 - ✅ Type checking with mypy
-- ✅ Coverage reporting
-- ✅ Automated coverage threshold checks
+- ✅ Coverage reporting with automated threshold checks

 See [`.github/workflows/tests.yml`](.github/workflows/tests.yml) for CI/CD configuration.